hashicorp/terraform-provider-helm/website/docs/index.html.markdown

 ### File config

 The easiest way is to supply a path to your kubeconfig file using the `config_path` attribute or using the `KUBE_CONFIG_PATH` environment variable.
 A kubeconfig file may have multiple contexts.
-If `config_context` is specified, the provider will use the `default` context.
+If `config_context` is not specified, the provider will use the `default` context.

 ```hcl
 provider "helm" {